TehShrike/better-emitter/readme.md

 ## `unsubscribe = emitter.on(eventString, listenerFunction)`

 Adds an event listener function.
 Returns an unsubscribe function that, when called, prevents the listener from firing any more.

+The listener function will be passed the optional argument that you passed into `emit`, as well as an object with a `stopPropagation` function that you can call to prevent any other listeners from getting the message.

 ## `unsubscribe = emitter.once(eventString, listenerFunction)`